matrix-org/synapse/docs/admin_api/statistics.md

 This does not include the size of any associated media associated with the room.

-Returns an empty list on SQLite.
+Returns an error on SQLite.

 *Note:* This uses the planner statistics from PostgreSQL to do the estimates, which means that the returned information can vary widely from reality.
 However,